 “The respite care program has proven very popular,” Andrews said.
 “In fact, many times respite residents turn into full-time residents once the families discover the benefits of the Cottages.”

 Andrews said as many as five respite residents are at the Cottages at any one time.
 “The summer is very popular for our respite care program because of the vacations that people take during that time of the year,”

 The Cottages offers all-single-story residences with no long corridors.
 A high caregiver ratio ensures attention for residents.

 Andrews said the Cottages provides a home-like environment within the security of a gated community.

 “There are 12 residents in each cottage,” she said.
 “Residents have a better opportunity to socialize here.
 Meals are served family-style meaning they are not in a huge dining room.
 This is a smaller and more intimate setting.”

 Additionally, the Cottages has two activity directors for a community of less than 100 residents.

-"The key is to keep our residents active," Andrews said.
-"It helps keep their minds stimulated.
-The resident enjoys the same independence they had a home.
-In fact, some have more freedom here than they did at home."
+“The key here is to keep our residents active,” Andrews said.
+“It helps keep their minds stimulated.
+The resident enjoys the same independence they had at home.
+In fact, some have more freedom here than they did at home.”

-Among the happy residents who first visited the Cottages on a respite basis is Pauline Bukantz.
+One of the residents who first visited the Cottages on a respite basis is Margaret Calegory.